bennettwarner/TriCaster-WebControl/README.md

 ## Contributors

-If anyone wants to contribe please feel free.
+If anyone wants to contribute please feel free.
 I probably won't do any further development on this.

 ## License